São Paulo: 5 days in Brazil’s Largest City

 In São Paulo is customary to go to the bakeries for breakfast, lunch or even dinner.
 Most bakeries offer an unimaginable variety of food.
 At Bella Paulista Bakery they have a bit of everything: pastries, pizza, ice cream, pies, soups, and of course, coffee.
 I ordered a Belém’s pastry and a cappuccino.

 Day 5 – Sunday

 My last stop in São Paulo was the MASP (Museu de Arte de São Paulo).
-The building, inaugurated in 1968, is the most famous landmark of São Paulo.
-Its brutalist structure is an example of Brazilian modern architecture.
+The building, inaugurated in 1968, is the most famous landmark in São Paulo.
+Its brutalist structure is an example of modern Brazilian architecture.
 The museum has a fine collection of European paintings including Picasso, Monet, Toulouse-Lautrec, Rembrandt, Van Gogh, and Botticelli.